NWc0de/Median/readme.md

 ## Implementation

 The final deliverable consists of three solutions (differing only in their algorithmic approach) that read data from multiple csv files (passed as command line arguments) and provide the average age, median age, and name of the entity with the median age (if one exists in the provided data).
 If no entity with the median age exists, the median age is reported along with a message indicating that no entity with that age was present in the data set.
-Additionally, the heap implementation takes the extra step of reporting the ages and names of the two entities that were used to compute the average median (the two entities the median age was inbetween).
+Additionally, the heap implementation takes the extra step of reporting the ages and names of the two entities that were used to compute the average median (the two entities with ages directly above and below the median).

 The processing of the user file is robust.
 The program is able to detect and recover from system errors associated with non-existent urls or other file I/O issues.
 If a file contains malformed data (not csv, no header line), the file is reported as improperly formatted and skipped.
 Additionally, the lines within each csv are processed dynamically, in the sense that each file can contain a different ordering of the (fname, lname, and age) as long as that ordering is consistent throughout the file and defined in the first line of the file (header line).
 Each line is matched with a dynamically generated regex prior to processing and if an improperly structured line is detected the file and line number of the anomaly is reported and the malformed line is skipped.